awesome-llm-papers/awesome-llm-papers.github.io/_publications/jang2022can.markdown

 bibkey: jang2022can
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2209.12711'}, {name: Code,
     url: 'https://github.com/joeljang/negated-prompts-for-llms'}]
-tags: [GPT, RAG, Few-Shot, Has Code, Prompting, Model Architecture]
+tags: [Has Code, Model Architecture, Few-Shot, RAG, Prompting, GPT]
 ---
 Previous work has shown that there exists a scaling law between the size of Language Models (LMs) and their zero-shot performance on different downstream